simonambridge/Oracle_to_Cassandra/README.md

  |-- LOCATION_ID: decimal(4,0) (nullable = true)
 </pre>

-At this point the JDBC statement has been validated but Spark hasn't yet checked the physical data (e.g. if you provide an invalid partitioning column you won't get an error message until you try to read the data).
+At this point the JDBC statement has been validated but Spark hasn't yet checked the physical data (this is called lazy evaluation - for example if you provide an invalid partitioning column you won't get an error message until you actually try to read the data, that is, perform an action).

 Now read records from the Departments DataFrame: